 - Data collection is conducted with the graduates for the academic year.

-- The primary purpose is to learn the current status of graduates regarding their first destination after the undergraduate degree — whether they have accepted employment, serving in the military, volunteering, continuing education (graduate or professional school, or other), or are seeking employment or continued education.
+- The primary purpose is to learn the current status of graduates regarding their first destination after the undergraduate degree — whether they have accepted employment, are serving in the military, volunteering, continuing education (graduate or professional school, or other), or are seeking employment or continued education.
 (We do not ask graduates what they plan or hope to do, so they should not respond that they are employed if they are in fact in the process of seeking employment.)

 - We also ask graduates how they prepared for life after college, including what career-related experience they had, and if they have regrets about their preparation.